Chetan36/DemoAngular/README.md

 |Delete all users		|`DELETE`	|`/demoAngular/app/user/all`	|

+> You will need mongodb for this application
 > You need to run the application in eclipse, then it automatically updates the mongo database.